On the number of independent solutions of algebraic differential equations: Notions from model theory

-When $X, Y$ are definable sets (or even type-definable sets) over $K$, we say that $X$ is internal to $Y$ if there is a definable surjection $f: Y^n \rightarrow X$.
-The primary case of interest in this notion for this article takes place when $Y$ is taken to be the field of constants and $p$ is taken to be the generic type of a differential equation $X$.
-In this case, when $f$ is defined over some $F \supset K$, the notion is equivalent to there being $c_1, \ldots c_n$ such that the generic solution of $X$ can be written as a rational function of $c_1, \ldots , c_n$ over $F$.
-In this case, it follows from a general model-theoretic principle that the field $F$ can be generated by finitely many independent generic solutions of the equation $X$.
-When one replaces \emph{rational} over $F (c_1, \ldots , c_n)$ (or $f$ being definable) in the above definition with \emph{algebraic} over $F(c_1, \ldots , c_n)$ (generic type of $X$ is algebraic over a finite tuple from $Y$), we say that $X$ is \emph{almost internal} to $Y.$\footnote{There is considerable variation of the notation used in the literature around these notions, but we are generally following the notation used in \cite{freitag2023bounding}.}
+When $X, Y$ are definable sets (or even type-definable sets) over $K$, we say that $X$ is internal to $Y$ if there is a definable surjection $f: Y^n \rightarrow X$ possibly using additional parameters to those used to defined $X$ and $Y$.
+The primary case of interest in this notion for this article takes place when $Y$ is taken to be the field of constants $\mathcal C$ and $X$ is taken to be the generic type of a differential equation (in one-variable) over $K$.

+When the definable surjection $f$ is defined over some $F \supset K$, internality is equivalent to there being $c_1, \ldots c_n$ in $Y$ such that the generic solution of $X$ can be written as a rational function of $c_1, \ldots , c_n$ over $F$.
+In this case, it follows from a general model-theoretic principle (see \cite{GST}, for instance) that the field $F$ can be generated by finitely many independent generic solutions of the equation $X$.
+When one replaces \emph{rational} over $F (c_1, \ldots , c_n)$ (or $f$ being definable) in the above definition with \emph{algebraic} over $F(c_1, \ldots , c_n)$ (or generic type of $X$ is algebraic over $F$ and a finite tuple from $Y$), we say that $X$ is \emph{almost internal} to $Y.$\footnote{There is considerable variation of the notation used in the literature around these notions, but we are generally following the notation used in \cite{freitag2023bounding}.}

-In comparing the notions of non-orthogonality and internality above, the reader will have noticed that there both notions allow for an extension of parameters, while weak non-orthogonality is more sensitive and does not allow for such an extension.
-We will define next, the analog of weak non-orthogonlity, but for the notion of internality - this is not a standard definition in model theory, but will be convenient for our purposes.
+In comparing the notions of non-orthogonality and internality above, the reader will have noticed that both notions allow for an extension of parameters, while weak non-orthogonality is more sensitive and does not allow for such an extension.
+We will define next, the analog of weak non-orthogonality, but for the notion of internality - this is not a standard definition in model theory, but will be convenient for our purposes.
 Later in the paper, this notion will be related to the notion of an equation being of \emph{algebraic type}.

 \begin{defn}